 Acceptance: Case Study

-One of my friends was going through certain relationship issues.
-She and her partner kept fighting about different things; she would complain about the fights, yet would insist that there was no problem when it came to the relationship.
+One of my friends was going through relationship issues.
+She and her partner kept fighting about different things; she would complain about the fights yet insist that there was no problem regarding the relationship.

 When she complained, people would suggest things that she could do to improve the situation.
 But she wouldn’t try those things or do something different to change the situation.
 When she finally accepted that something was going wrong with the relationship, then she began to pay more attention to:

-- Her behaviour (trying to control every aspect of the relationship) that was contributing to making the situation worse, which she then found ways to bring about a change in.
+- Her behaviour, i.e. trying to control every aspect of the relationship, and how it was contributing to making the situation worse.
+This helped her find ways to bring about a change in her behaviour.

-- The fact that she wasn’t getting the most important thing for her, from her relationship.
-(Respect)
+- The fact that she wasn’t getting the most important thing for her from her relationship, i.e. Respect.

-- Finding a way to talk to her partner so that he would understand her expectations.
+- Finding a way to talk to her partner so he would understand her expectations.

-Once she spoke to her partner, he made it very clear that he wouldn’t be change anything about his behaviour, including the way he treats her.
-When she became clear about this and accepted the same, it was comparatively easier for her to move on and leave the relationship behind.
+Once she spoke to her partner, he made it clear that he wouldn’t change anything about his behaviour, including how he treated her.
+Having this clarity and accepting that the partner is making this choice, made it relatively easier for her to move on and leave the relationship behind.

 In another case, accepting the situation enabled the partners to sit and discuss the concerns more effectively and clearly with each other.
 This gave them the opportunity to create a plan of action to make the relationship work.

-“Sometime back I had fallen into what I call as a ‘lazy loop’.
-For almost a month I simply sat and watched TV or played games on my phone.
+“Sometime back, I had fallen into what I call a “lazy loop”.
+For almost a month, I simply sat and watched TV or played games on my phone.
 I knew I had things to complete and that I was simply wasting time.
 I wasn’t even doing the simplest tasks of dropping cheques to the bank or replying to the emails I had received.
-All along I kept telling myself and my wife (who asked me about the same) that there is no problem, I just don’t feel like doing anything and I am not neglecting anything important.
+All along, I kept telling myself and my wife (who asked me about the same) that there was no problem, I just didn’t feel like doing anything, and I was not neglecting anything important.

-She suggested that I should create a time table or an elaborate to-do list to at least remind me of what I need to finish.
+She suggested I create a timetable or an elaborate to-do list to remind me of what I need to finish.
 She also asked me to maybe just go to the office instead of working from home.

-My reply to her was that I have managed well without an elaborate to-do list all my life.
-More importantly, though know I am wasting some time, there is nothing really wrong with me and so there is no need to put in all that effort.
+My reply to her was that I had managed well without an elaborate to-do list all my life.
+More importantly, though I know I am wasting some time, there is nothing really wrong with me, so there is no need to put in all that effort.

-So, I wasn’t willing to put in the necessary effort, because in my head, I had not yet accepted or acknowledged that there is a problem.”
+So, I wasn’t willing to put in the necessary effort because, in my head, I had not yet accepted or acknowledged that there was a problem.”

 Importance of Acceptance

-And maybe, it is for this reason that acceptance becomes important.
-Any change requires some amount of efforts and discipline on our part.
+Any change requires some amount of effort and discipline on our part.
 The mind doesn’t feel the need to put in that amount of work unless it realises the importance of change which in most cases requires the acceptance that there is a problem and that the change is necessary.

-And if you are a psychologist who comes is working with clients that have difficult accepting life situations, you must search for the Cognitive Hypnotic Psychotherapy™ Program.
-It is probably that most comprehensive therapeutic skill building certification program in the world.
+And if you are a psychologist working with clients who have difficulty accepting life situations, you must search for the Cognitive Hypnotic Psychotherapy® Program.
+It is probably the most comprehensive therapeutic skill-building certification program in the world.